-Hybrid data sources (JSON + database)
+Hybrid Data Sources (JSON + database)

-// Filter by properties
+// Filter and sort

 $results = $entityManager->executeQuery("